Amor-Jansen/zippynerd-photography-studio/README.md

     - As a frequent user, I would like to see blog posts.
     - As a frequent user, I would like to see the nature photos for sale as prints on canvas.
     - As a frequent user, I would like to be notified about specials.

+### Design
+- ### Colour scheme
+    - Through out this website I used a parchment colour #F8F0E3 as the main font colour.
+    - The background colour is #008385, this is set in place if the background image fails.

+- ### Typography
+    - I used Shalimar as a heading font.
+I like how it looks like cursive but is not difficult to read.
+    - I used Overpass for the rest of the body, I feel like it looks clean and again simple to read.
+    - Both fonts were imported from Google fonts.

+- ### Wireframes
+    - Home page wire frames
+    - Gallery wire frames
+    - Contact us page

 ### Existing features:
 - ### Home page